gov-cy/staging-govcy-design-system-docs/src/patterns/cookies_pages.md

 - publish a cookie policy telling users about the cookies you’re using
 - get users’ consent before you set any cookies that are not essential to providing the service

-The cookie policy can be found at the footer of any service and website.
+The Cookie policy can be accessed by a link at the footer of any service and website.

-This page should have the below sections and items:
+This page should have the following sections and items:

-- cookie Policy description
+- Cookie policy description
 - the purpose and scope of the policy
 - what information is collected and for what purposes
 - contact information regarding the policy
-- cookie Settings
+- cookie settings
 - review of policy
 - go back link
 - make the page available in all service / site languages

+Make sure to include the name of the service in the cookie policy description to help users understand that the policy you’re talking about is different from the one set by the main gov.cy platform, or a different site or service.

 Do not use: